Family Trees: Search Example

 I wondered if this could be the same Theodore and Delilah.
 Could Theodore be a middle name?
 This Delilah's maiden name was Cummins, not Hall.
 The birth dates fit with the 1880 Census.
 Theodore should be born in 1840-1841 and Delilah should be born in 1843-1844.
 The birth locations also matched my Theodore and Delilah.

 The Computerized Ancestor website let me see all the records a given researcher has submitted.
 I clicked on that link and found a Sarah Ann Burns married in Minnesota.
 I knew that my great-grandmother Corinda Burns lived and died in Minnesota and in the 1880 Census.
 Maybe the family moved to Minnesota.

 In the 1880 Census, Corinda's sister Anna should be born in 1871-1872.
 This matches, but the birth location is Virginia and not West Virginia.
 Nevertheless, my great-grandmother Corinda Burns somehow made it to the Moorhead, Minnesota area.
 This Sarah Ann is the right age and in Minnesota.

 I looked through all the records Researcher MTC submitted.
 There was only one other Cummins in the researcher's records in addition to Delilah Cummins:

 This George Cummins was born at a time that could have made him Delilah Cummins' father.
 Since this was the only other Cummins from this researcher, I thought I would tentatively start building a family tree from this data.

 I continued to look through the records Researcher MTC submitted.
 There was only one other Hall in addition to Sarah Ann Hall shown above:

-This John Hall was born at a them that could have made him Sarah Ann Hall's father.
+This John Hall was born at a time that could have made him Sarah Ann Hall's father.